ashleygwilliams/registry-docs/content/varnish-configs.md

 one of the above two types, and then proceed accordingly.

 #### New, Update, or Delete Actions on Packages

+Similar to Tarball Requests, as explained above, npm will send the request to the appropriate server by:

+  A. Look at the global region of the [Fastly Point of Presence (POP)] handling the request.
+  B. Attempt to match it to the closest datacenter in npm's infrastructure, by passing
+     the request to one of two Directors (`east` and `west`) which will distribute the incoming requests  among several local Backends.

+     NOTE: These requests need to be directed to a packages Backend that has a local [validate-and-store (V&S)], so only `east` and `west` locations are supported right now.

+  C. If this request fails, perhaps because a specific server has gone offline,
+     send the request to `west`, where we there is the most redundancy.

 - Send `US-East`, `US-Central`, and `EU` to the `packages_east` Director
 - Send all other request locations to the `packages_west` Director